-Now our regression analysis output will be created in a new worksheet, stating the Regression Statistics, ANOVA, residuals and the coefficients.
+Now our regression analysis output will be created in a new worksheet, stating the Regression Statistics, ANOVA, residuals and coefficients.

 - Regression Statistics tells how well the regression equation fits the data:

 - Multiple R is the correlation coefficient that measures the strength of a linear relationship between two variables.
-It lies between -1 and 1, and its absolute value depicts the relationship strength with a large value indicating stronger relationship, low value indicating negative and zero value indicating no relationship.
+It lies between -1 and 1, and its absolute value depicts the relationship strength with a large value indicating a stronger relationship, a low value indicating negative and zero value indicating no relationship.

 - R Square is the Coefficient of Determination used as an indicator of goodness of fit.
 It lies between 0 and 1, with a value close to 1 indicating that the model is a good fit.
 In this case, 0.57=57% of y-values are explained by the x-values.

-- Adjusted R Square is R Square adjusted for number of predictors in case of multiple linear regression.
+- Adjusted R Square is R Square adjusted for a number of predictors in the case of multiple linear regression.

 - Standard Error depicts the precision of regression analysis.

-- Observations depicts the number of model observations.
+- Observations depict the number of model observations.

 - Anova tells the level of variability within the regression model.

 This is generally not used for simple linear regression.
 However, the ‘Significance F values’ indicate how reliable our results are, with a value greater than 0.05 suggesting to choose another predictor.

 - Coefficients are the most important part used to build regression equation.

 So, our regression equation would be: y= 16.891 x – 355.32.
 This is the same as that done by method 1 (scatter chart with a trendline).

 Now, if we wish to predict average medical expenses when age is 72:

 So y= 16.891 * 72 -355.32 = 860.832

 So this way, we can predict values of y for any other values of x.

 - Residuals indicate the difference between actual and predicted values.

 The last method for regression is not so commonly used and requires statistical functions like slope (), intercept (), correl (), etc., to carry out regression analysis.